genesem/nanoserv/README.md

 #### Features:

-* custom 404 error message
+* custom 404 error message.
-* screen requests log
+* screen requests log.
-* serve static files from the run directory but it is changeable
+* serve static files from the run directory but it is changeable.
-* no third party dependencies, only core golang packages used
+* no third party dependencies, only core golang packages used.
-* live reload software compatible, i.e. nanoservs respects `PORT` environment variable.
+* live reload software compatible, i.e. nanoserv respects `PORT` environment variable.

 #### Install: